-In the days before every cabin had a balcony and every ship resembled a block of flats, the centre of life on board was the promenade deck.
+In the days before every cabin had a balcony and every ship resembled a block of flats, the centre of life on board could be found on the promenade decks.
 Encircling the whole vessel, it was a place for leaning on the rail, gazing dreamily out to sea.
 In the mornings one might be fortified by a steaming mug of beef tea.
 Once the sun was over the yardarm, a stiff gin and tonic or a schooner of sherry was the order of the day.

-The promenade was the place to lounge on a teak steamer chair, possibly cocooned in a tartan rug as protection from the Atlantic chill.
-Rosy cheeks were the desired look, rather than an all-over tan, and before jogging became the rage, competitive couples would pit their skills at deck quoits or shuffleboard, playing for pride rather than prizes.
+The promenade was the place to lounge on a teak steamer chair.
+Possibly cocooned in a tartan rug as protection from the Atlantic chill.
+Rosy cheeks were the desired look, rather than an all-over tan.
+Before jogging became the rage, competitive couples would pit their skills at deck quoits or shuffleboard, playing for pride rather than prizes.

 There’s no doubt that the soaring space of the Royal Promenade on, say, Independence of the Seas is an impressive facility, lined with shops, bars and restaurants, and an all-weather venue for parties and street parades.
 But it also has the air of a suburban shopping mall: step through one of the exits and you feel you might be on your way to the multi-storey car park.

 The tide is beginning to turn, however.
 The clever folk who design ships, and their paymasters, have realised that most people cruise in order to be close to the sea, not cut off from it.
 P&O have announced that their new ship, arriving in 2020, will be girdled by an old-fashioned walkway.
 But you don’t have to wait that long.